Generic Name: Pyridostigmine bromide

-Pyridostigmine bromide tablets, USP is an orally active cholinesterase inhibitor.
+Pyridostigmine Bromide Tablets USP is an orally active cholinesterase inhibitor.
 Chemically, Pyridostigmine bromide is 3-hydroxy-1-methylpyridinium bromide dimethylcarbamate.
-The molecular formula of Pyridostigmine bromide is C9H13BrN2O2 and molecular weight is 261.12.
 Its structural formula is:

-Pyridostigmine bromide tablets are useful in the treatment of myasthenia gravis.
+Pyridostigmine Bromide Tablets is useful in the treatment of myasthenia gravis.

 Atropine may also be used to abolish or obtund gastrointestinal side effects or other muscarinic reactions; but such use, by masking signs of overdosage, can lead to inadvertent induction of cholinergic crisis.

 For detailed information on the management of patients with myasthenia gravis, the physician is referred to one of the excellent reviews such as those by Osserman and Genkins,2 Grob3 or Schwab.4,5

 Usage in Pregnancy

 The safety of Pyridostigmine Bromide Tablets during pregnancy or lactation in humans has not been established.
 Therefore, use of Pyridostigmine Bromide Tablets in women who may become pregnant requires weighing the drug's potential benefits against its possible hazards to mother and child.

 Pyridostigmine is mainly excreted unchanged by the kidney.6,7,8 Therefore, lower doses may be required in patients with renal disease, and treatment should be based on titration of drug dosage to effect.6,7

 Safety and effectiveness in pediatric patients have not been established.